Sukhoi Su-30

-The Sukhoi Su-30 (Сухой Су-30; NATO reporting name: Flanker-C/G/H) is a twin-engine, two-seat supermaneuverable fighter aircraft developed in the Soviet Union by Russia's Sukhoi Aviation Corporation.
-It is a multirole fighter for all-weather, air-to-air and air interdiction missions.
+The Sukhoi Su-30 (Сухой Су-30; NATO reporting name: Flanker-C/G/H) is a twin-engine, two-seat supermaneuverable fighter aircraft developed in the Soviet Union in the 1980s by Russia's Sukhoi Aviation Corporation.
+It is a multirole fighter for all-weather, air-to-air interdiction missions.
+The Russian Aerospace Forces (VKS) were reported to have 130 Su-30SMs in operation as of 2024.

 The Su-30 started as an internal development project in the Sukhoi Su-27 family by Sukhoi.
 From the Su-27UB two-seat trainer, the Su-27PU heavy interceptor was developed.
 The design plan was revamped and the Su-27PU was renamed to Su-30 by the Russian Defense Ministry in 1996.
 Of the Flanker family, the Su-27, Su-30, Su-33, Su-34 and Su-35 have been ordered into limited or serial production by the Russian Defense Ministry.
-Later, different export requirements split the Su-30 into two distinct version branches, manufactured by competing organisations: KnAAPO and the Irkut Corporation, both of which come under the Sukhoi aerospace group's umbrella.
+Later, different export requirements split the Su-30 into two distinct version branches, manufactured by competing organizations: KnAAPO and the Irkut Corporation, both of which come under the Sukhoi aerospace group's umbrella.

 KnAAPO manufactures the Su-30MKK and the Su-30MK2, which were designed for and sold to China, and later Indonesia, Uganda, Venezuela, and Vietnam.
 Due to KnAAPO's involvement from the early stages of developing the Su-35, these are basically a two-seat version of the mid-1990s Su-35.
 The Chinese chose an older but lighter radar so the canards could be omitted in return for increased payload.
 It is a fighter with both air supremacy and attack capabilities, generally similar to the U.S. F-15E Strike Eagle.

-Irkut traditionally served the Soviet Air Defense and, in the early years of Flanker development, was given the responsibility of manufacturing the Su-27UB, the two-seat trainer version.
-When India showed interests in the Su-30, Irkut offered the multirole Su-30MKI, which originated as the Su-27UB modified with avionics appropriate for fighters.
+Irkut traditionally served the Soviet Air Defense and, in the early years of Flanker development, was responsible for manufacturing the Su-27UB, the two-seat trainer version.
+When India showed an interest in the Su-30, Irkut offered the multirole Su-30MKI, which originated as the Su-27UB modified with avionics appropriate for fighters.
 Along with its ground-attack capabilities, the series adds features for the air-superiority role, such as canards, thrust-vectoring, and a long-range phased-array radar.
 Its derivatives include the Su-30MKM, MKA, and SM for Malaysia, Algeria, and Russia respectively.
-The Russian Air Force operates several Su-30s and has ordered the Su-30SM variant as well.
+The VKS operates several Su-30s and has ordered the Su-30SM variant as well.